ZechCodes/ZechCodes/README.md

 ### Beginner.Codes

 The [Beginner.Codes Organization](https://github.com/beginner-codes) I run has a bunch of projects I created that are necessary to  the operation of the Discord community.
-There are websites, Discord bots, etc., that I and the community members have written.
+There are websites, Discord bots, etc., that the community members and I have created.

 ## Projects on the Backburner

 ### Schism

-[Schism](https://github.com/ZechCodes/schism) allows you to write standalone services as if they were all part of the same application.
-This enables applications that can run either as a monolith or as distinct microservices.
+[Schism](https://github.com/ZechCodes/schism) allows you to write standalone Python services as if they were all part of the same application.
+This enables applications to run as a monolith or as distinct services.
 There is no build-time tooling; everything happens at runtime using dependency injection and facades that bridge calls to services.

 ### Wordlette

-[Wordlette](https://github.com/ZechCodes/wordlette) is an opinionated and extensible CMS built as an out-of-the-box, no-code necessary, website solution.
+[Wordlette](https://github.com/ZechCodes/wordlette) is an opinionated and extensible CMS written in Python, built as an out-of-the-box, no-code necessary, website solution.

 ## My GitHub Activity